 - Sex with sex workers.
 While health laws and regulations require sex workers to get tested routinely, there will still be a probability that you can get something from them.

 - Has unprotected sex.
-Failure to use condoms when having sex is exposing yourself to STDs.
+Failure to use condoms when having sex is exposing you to STDs.
 It is not all the time that you know 100% the sexual history and background of your sex partner, so do not forget to use protection.